-Back to Global Conversations Episode 22: Josh and Alissa Ruxin
+Back to Global Conversations 1.22: Josh and Alissa Ruxin, Rwanda Activists

 Melissa sits down with Josh and Alissa Ruxin to talk about why they came to Rwanda on their honeymoon and never left, the country’s complicated history and reconciliation process and its rapid development, the power of resilience, and the best way to experience Kigali.
 Plus, the making of Heaven and The Retreat, their hotels and restaurant, the places they dream about, and more.

 In this episode, travel to Rwanda, which is also called the land of a thousand hills and is a place that unequivocally, absolutely steals your heart.
 Melissa first traveled there several years ago to see the famous mountain gorillas.
 You have to trek deep into a national park to see these endangered animals, and because you’re usually traveling in small groups, you can get within feet of the gorillas.
 It’s a very moving experience because they share an amazing 98% of our DNA, so it really is very different from any other wildlife encounter.

 Aside from the Gorillas, Melissa fell deeply in love with Rwanda, a country that saw a horrific genocide in the early 1990s and that has been rebuilding ever since.
 Reading about its history, meeting people who survived those years — you can’t help but be moved by it.